Is James Franco Really Returning For

 Variety also reports that the writing staff of the show is currently plotting scripts in which Franco's characters are essential.
 Seeing as Vinnie Martino is the show's nexus, The Deuce cannot exist — at least in its current format — without him.

 Following the accusations, Franco has been relatively visible.
 He discussed the allegations openly on both Late Night with Seth Meyers and The Late Show with Stephen Colbert.
 Though he didn't walk the red carpet, the actor did attend the SAG Awards in late January.
+Thus far, Franco's career has been hurt in only one way: He was not nominated for an Oscar.
 On January 7, he collected a Golden Globe for his role as Tommy Wiseau in The Disaster Artist.
 Franco was also reportedly scrubbed from the Vanity Fair Hollywood cover.

-Editor's Note: A previous version of this article implied that Franco wasn't nominated for an Oscar for his role in The Disaster Artist due to the allegations against him, but there is no evidence of a connection.

 Advertisement